-2023-26 Strategy
+2022-2025 Strategy

-IO's strategic evolution is grounded in its Board approved strategic planning framework.
+IO's strategic evolution is grounded in our Board approved updated strategic planning framework.
 Central to the framework is IO's vision, mission, and values, which provide the foundation upon which the strategy is developed.

-A key component of the strategic evolution is a transformed vision that reflects IO's elevated ambition: "a world class agency - creating a connected, modern, and competitive Ontario."
+A key component of the strategic evolution is a transformed vision that reflects IO's elevated ambition "A world class agency - creating a connected, modern, and competitive Ontario".

-Grounded upon IO's vision, mission, and values, IO's goals articulate its organization's ambition, and guides its priorities and actions.
+Grounded upon IO's renewed vision, mission, and values, IO's goals articulate our organization's ambition, and guide our priorities and actions.
 These goals will align decision making, investments, and resources across the organization to the strategic priorities of IO with the ultimate purpose of increasing the impact of IO's solutions for Ontario.

-Progress against these goals is measured through a balanced scorecard that ensures the direction of the agency aligns with its vision, mission, and values.
+Progress against these goals is measured through a balanced scorecard that ensures the direction of the agency aligns with our vision, mission, and values.